uploadtigris/my_linux_experience/README.md

 ![](imgs/Screenshot_20251019_123554.png)

 In `jounals` you can find various issues I have experienced and dealt with.
+Specifically with Fedora 42.

 Hopefully, I can start contributing to some sort of error resolution effort.